MLHale/insure-container-sec/README.md

 Relevant research papers have been identified.
 These are listed in the "Relevant Literature" section below.
 These each somehow touch the scope of our project, and will be utilized and referenced when possible for the duration of our project.

 **Technical Plan**<br>
 Our general plan is to create a Docker container, composed of other Docker containers and components.
 Each component will complete a dedicated security related task.
 Components will use existing scripts and tools when possible to evaluate targets.
 Currently, we plan to run tests such as nmap and OWASP Top 10 to discover any possible configuration vulnerabilities.
+Docker files will be checked for configuration issues and threats.
 Scripts to use these tools will be written in bash and python.
 Any important output will be sent up to the component caller, where it will be added to a report.
 This report will be a consolidation of all the important data and output in a PDF file.

 To scan a target, a configuration file will be specified and ingested by the scanning container.